 On the public interface, the load-balancer listens on port 5060 for UDP and TCP, as well as on 5061 for TLS connections.
-On the internal interface, it speaks SIP via UDP on port 5060 to the other system components, and listens for XMLRPC connections on TCP port 5060, which is used by the OSSBSS system to control the daemon.
+On the

 Its config files reside in /etc/ngcp-config/templates/etc/kamailio/lb/, and changes to these files are applied by executing ngcpcfg apply my commit message.